admin827/PraatGen/README.md

 **Reference coverage gaps.** The COMMANDS_*.txt files cover the most commonly used object types thoroughly but are not exhaustive for every parameter variant.
 The Definitive Catalogue (`PRAAT_DEFINITIVE_CATALOGUE.txt`) provides fallback coverage for all 136 object types but with less contextual annotation.
 Gaps are filled as they're discovered — report them.

-**EML Tools integration.** PraatGen can generate scripts that reference EML Tools library procedures (drawing, statistics), but the EML Tools plugin itself is in pre-release.
-Scripts using EML procedures require the plugin to be installed.
+**EML Tools integration.** PraatGen generates flat scripts inspired by EML library procedures.
+The EML Tools plugin itself is in pre-release and available separately.

 **Extended thinking dependency.** Complex scripts benefit significantly from Claude's extended thinking capability.
 The prompt includes gates that recommend when to enable it, but this requires the user to manage the setting manually.